-As promised here, here are a few more of the reasons why I am not rich (financially), and the reasons (in my opinion) why.
+As promised here, here are a few more of the reasons why I am not rich (financially).
+Here are more of the reasons (in my opinion) why.

-In the 90’s the perception was that the stock market and making money was as easy as sex, but I can assure you that this was not the case.
-I like to think of it like teenage sex, everybody talks about it, but (when I was young) there wasn’t any going on for me (I kept asking where do I get some, but no one thought that was funny).
+In the 90’s the perception was that the stock market and making money was as easy as sex.
+I can assure you that this was not the case.
+I like to think of it like teenage sex, everybody talks about it, but (when I was young) there wasn’t any going on.

-Yes, there were opportunities that arose that I might have taken advantage of, if I didn’t have kids, a mortgage and a fairly paranoid view of how the stock market worked (and had a large pot of money I was willing to lose).
-I was in the Nortel Savings Plan, where for every $3 I deposited the company kicked in $1, but this was in stock and money could only be removed 2 years after the money was put in.
-I did actually make some good money on this in the early part of the 90’s, and it helped pay for a car and some repairs on my house, so my claims of abject poverty are really not based in fact.
+There were opportunities that arose that I might have taken advantage.
+If I didn’t have kids, a mortgage and a paranoid view of how the stock market worked I might have given it a whirl.
+I was in the Nortel Savings Plan.
+In the plan for every $3 I deposited the company kicked in $1.
+This was in stock and money could only be removed 2 years after the money was put in.
+I did actually make some good money on this in the early part of the 90’s.
+It helped pay for a car and some repairs on my house, so my claims of abject poverty are hollow.
 Yes, I made some money early on in the 90’s.

-I did take a few flyers on a few stocks, but I became confident that I could bet on the loser in a one horse race after a few of these flyers crashed into the financial terra firma with a loud bang.
-A few of these were Carona Mining, and a few other mistakes.
+I did take a few flyers on a few stocks.
+Unfortunately I became overconfident and a few of these flyers crashed into the financial terra firma with a loud bang.
+A few of these were Corona Mining, and a few other mistakes.

-My biggest slap on the back of the head recollection is when I was in the I.T. group at Nortel and I looked at these stacks of boxes from this company called Cisco.
-I went and talked to the Networking dweebs, and was told this was the manufacturer we were going to use to set up our corporate data network.
-At that time Cisco was not a name I even recognized, but I thought, boy I should really buy some stock in that company if we are using them, this was in 1990, and if I had bought some Cisco (and presumebly sold before 2000), I might be a lot farther ahead in my financial journey.
+My biggest slap on the back of the head is when I was in the I.T. group at Nortel.
+I looked at these stacks of boxes from this company called Cisco.
+I went and talked to the Networking guys.
+Their opinion was this was the manufacturer we were going to use to set up our corporate data network.
+At that time Cisco was not a name I even recognized, but I thought, boy I should really buy some stock in that company if we are using them, this was in 1990, and if I had bought some Cisco (and presumably sold before 2000), I might be a lot farther ahead in my financial journey.

 On the converse side of things, as I have written about before, in the Top 5 Investing Regrets of my Life I held onto high tech (specifically Nortel) shares for way too long (when I knew full well that most of the claims being made were at best fantasy).
 Another example of sometimes when to buy is not as important as when to sell.
 At the point I am commenting on, I had a substantial investment in Nortel in terms of: